melsem/u-boot-2020.04-SPI-support/README.md

 Example for opi-R1.
 ==================
+1. Download the usual firmware image for MMС: https://downloads.openwrt.org/releases/19.07.2/targets/sunxi/cortexa7/openwrt-19.07.2-sunxi-cortexa7-sun8i-h2-plus-orangepi-r1-ext4-sdcard.img.gz

+2. Record it on MMС.

+3. On the MMC flash drive, in the recorded firmware image, in the /boot folder, delete the dtb file.

+4. Download the dtb file to /boot folder:  (https://github.com/melsem/openwrt-19.07.2-spi/raw/master/sun8i-h2-plus-orangepi-r1.dtb)
+And rename it to dtb.

+5. Insert this MMC flash drive into orangepi and apply power.

+6. And on orangepi do it:
 Download the bootloader file to /tmp: (https://github.com/melsem/openwrt-19.07.2-spi/raw/master/uboot_opi-zero_opi-r1.bin) Download the dtb file to /tmp:  (https://github.com/melsem/openwrt-19.07.2-spi/raw/master/sun8i-h2-plus-orangepi-r1.dtb) Download the firmware file to /tmp: (https://github.com/melsem/openwrt-19.07.2-spi/raw/master/openwrt-sunxi-cortexa7-sun8i-h2-plus-orangepi-r1-squashfs-sysupgrade.bin)